vulkano-rs/vulkano-www/content/guide/graphics_pipeline/render_pass_framebuffer.md

 # Render passes

-In order to fully optimize and parallelize commands execution, we can't just ask the GPU to draw a shape whenever we want.
+In order to fully optimize and parallelize command execution, we can't just ask the GPU to draw a shape whenever we want.
 Instead we first have to enter a special "rendering mode" by *entering* what is called a ***render pass***.
 It is only once we have entered a render pass that you can draw.